Vaccinations - Infections - Viruses - Colds - Flu

 is the study and analysis

-of the patterns, causes, and effects of health and disease conditions in
+of health and disease conditions in

 defined populations.
 It is the cornerstone of public health, and shapes